Text4baby Research and Evaluation

-Text4baby regularly consults with experts to guide our internal research and evaluation efforts.
-Current and future research and evaluation efforts include:
+Text4baby regularly consults and collaborates with experts on research and evaluation efforts.
+Current research and evaluation efforts include:

 - Well-baby Visit and Childhood Vaccination Pilot Project: Text4baby worked with the California Department of Health and Immunize Nevada to implement a childhood vaccination module pilot project in March 2013.
 The goal of the project was to gain insight on self-reported well-baby visit attendance among Text4baby participants.
 Preliminary results show higher self-reported appointment attendance among participants who received educational and appointment reminder messages compared to those who did not receive them, and high rates of self-reported hepatitis B vaccination.8 Click here to learn more about the results of the immunization module.

 - Encouraging Medicaid and CHIP Enrollment: In partnership with the Centers for Medicare and Medicaid Services, Text4baby implemented a Medicaid module.
 The goal of the module was to identify the health insurance status of Text4baby participants and provide information on Medicaid/CHIP to participants who indicated they were uninsured.
 Preliminary results suggest messaging sent to uninsured women may encourage Medicaid/CHIP application among pregnant and new mother Text4baby participants.
 Click here to learn more about the results of the Medicaid module.
 Additionally, the Kaiser Family Foundation (KFF) recently conducted interviews with Text4baby participants to better understand the impact of the Medicaid Module.
-Findings are highlighted in their February 2014 Issue Brief.
-10
+Findings are highlighted in their February 2014 Issue Brief.8